zapnap/resque_mailer/README.md

     QUEUE=application_specific_mailer rake environment resque:work

-Custom handling of errors that arise when sending a message is possible by assigning a lambda to the `error_hander` attribute.
+Custom handling of errors that arise when sending a message is possible by assigning a lambda to the `error_handler` attribute.
 There are two supported lambdas for backwards compatiability.

 The first lamba will be deprecated in a future release: